sankalpkale88/cowin-notify/README.md

 This tool is used to get available slots for vaccination in India.

-This dont have much of validations on input , simple script to notify users on vaccine slot availability.
+This will send an email notification on available slot

+This is simple cowin vaccination available slot notification script.

 ## Installation
 Cowin Vaccine Notify